Berkeley balcony collapse

-Two independent and detailed reviews of the structural design found no deficiencies in the deck's load-bearing capacity.
-As designed and built, and absent the dry rot, the deck would have easily supported itself and the 13 people.
-But with the joists rotted to powder, the only remaining strength was in the ceramic enclosure, which consisted of the unreinforced concrete deck and stucco soffit and walls.
-The resulting ceramic box beam, devoid of its former LVL joists, and not intended as a structural support, was vulnerable to brittle failure without warning.

-Pre-collapse exterior views of the collapsed fifth-floor balcony and the identical fourth-floor balcony are available in Google Street View.

 Victims

 Six people died in the immediate aftermath of the collapse.
 They were identified as 22-year-old Ashley Donohoe, and Olivia Burke, Eoghan Culligan, Niccolai "Nick" Schuster, Lorcán Miller and Eimear Walsh, all aged 21.
 All six were Irish and from Dublin.
 On 2 January 2022, survivor Aoife Beary died of a stroke, the consequence of injuries sustained in the collapse.

 Investigation

 Alameda County prosecutors opened up an investigation in the accident on June 25.
 They stated that involuntary manslaughter charges could be filed.
 On that day, District Attorney Nancy O'Malley denied that pressure from the Irish community led to the collapse inquiry.
 On July 3, 2015, the Alameda County Superior Court rejected a restraining order bid by Segue Builders, a construction company, against the examination of evidence.
 O'Malley had argued the granting of a restraining order would interfere with her duty to investigate the tragedy.

+Aftermath

+On September 18, 2018, a law was signed requiring inspection of a 15% sampling of exterior load-bearing structures with wooden supports on apartment buildings every 6 years.